12 Jyotirlingas of India: Legends, Locations, and Significance

 Image Source

 Nara and Narayana performed their penance in Badarikashrama.
-They requested Lord Shiva to come to the Shiva Lingam installed by them.
-Lord Shiva accepted their request and came every day to that linga.
+They requested Lord Shiva to come to the Shiva Lingam they installed.
+Lord Shiva accepted their request and came to that linga every day.
 A long time elapsed in this way.
 On one occasion, Lord Shiva asked them to choose a boon they wished.
 They requested him to stay there in his form and accept the devotion of his devotees.

 12. Ghrishneshwara Jyotirlinga: